 By Rebecca Kerzner

 Anybody who knows me, and I mean really knows me, knows I have an irrational love for pigeons.
 I know this penchant may appear odd to some, but nonetheless these bedraggled street birds hold a little soft spot in my heart.
 I’ve been tagged in countless memes (because who can forget pigeon shoes) and I am constantly ridiculed for my strange adoration.
 When I try to think about the origin for my passion, I remember my high school liking for bird-patterned shirts and my attraction towards the colors lavender and aqua – you know, the colors of pigeon feathers, obbbbviously.
-I look at them and I just feel like I relate to them, and I can’t really begin to explain why.
-I just acknowledge their presence in my life and enjoy their company when I’m alone by the East River or on a walk across Manhattan’s streets.
+I look at them and I just feel like I relate to them, and I guess I can’t fully explain why.

 However, my fascination comes to a halt when I speak to those who hate pigeons.
 Pigeon haters are passionately, vehemently against them.
 Upon asking Stefani Schechter, a (misguided) bird hater, about the basis for her anger, she explained that pigeons are everywhere and they just do whatever they want and they don’t even care if you’re in their way.
 After further prompting her to understand what she hates most, she eagerly elaborated that “it’s the fact that they can attack you at any second.
 Like suddenly they just flap their wings and BAM into your face!
-(Thankfully hasn’t happened to me but it could!!)
-Also they poop on people! (again thankfully hasn’t happened to me but it could!!!)”
+Also they poop on people! ”

-My rebuttal to Stefani is that dogs poop too, and that’s also all over the NYC streets and dog poop is much more frustrating to get off the foot than pigeon poop.
-But, I’m not just stuck in my naivete.
-There is a part of me that understands how some people might find pigeons a little gross and scary and I’m not blind to Stefani’s complaints that depict the faults of these beautiful blessed birds.
-They occupy our spaces and not everybody is comfortable sharing that space.
-What truly strikes my curiosity on the matter is the question of why people hate these animals so intensely.
+My rebuttal to Stefani is that dogs poop too, and that’s also all over the city streets and dog poop is far more frustrating to get off the foot than pigeon poop.
+However, I’m not just completely stuck in my naivete.
+I still can understand how some people might find pigeons unappealing.
+Though these birds are, blessedly beautiful, they occupy our spaces and not everybody is comfortable sharing that space.
+Still, what truly strikes my curiosity on the matter is the question of why people hate these animals so intensely.
 I don’t find that Blue Jays, Cardinals, or little peasant birds share the same burden of hatred.
 No, it’s the pigeons that are targeted as NYC’s number one pest.

 I did some research on this topic and found some interesting insights.
 Throughout history, beginning in the late nineteenth century, early mentions of pigeons were actually sympathetic to them, because they were shot frequently.
 But later, through the 1930s and 40s, pigeons were discovered to carry diseases and many officials hoped to exterminate them.
 In June 1966, the pigeon was given a name.
 A New York City parks commissioner first coined the term “rats with wings.”
 From that point on, pigeons were criminalized and after 1990, almost every article that ever referenced pigeons regarded them as vile and unnecessary creatures.
 An unfortunate fact that shows how uncared for pigeons are is that they are one of the three species not protected by law and there are groups dedicated to wholly removing pigeons from the city.